NAPDS Exemplary PDS Award Guidelines

 Award Information

-The NAPDS Award for Exemplary Professional Development School Achievement recognizes distinctive PDS partnerships for their ongoing contributions to the mission and vision of the National Association for Professional Development Schools.
+The NASUP Award for Exemplary Professional Development School Achievement recognizes distinctive PDS partnerships for their ongoing contributions to the mission and vision of NASUP.the National Association for Professional Development Schools.

-Applications for the 2023 Exemplary PDS Achievement Award must be received electronically by the NAPDS awards committee no later than January 9, 2023.
-Click this link to access the application submission form
+Applications for the 2024 Exemplary PDS Achievement Award must be received electronically by the NASUP awards committee no later than January 22, 2024.
+Click this link to access the application submission form.

 1. A cover sheet section of no more than 2 pages that includes: